-See our factsheet on Special Guardianship and Residence Orders.
+See our factsheet on Special Guardianship and Child Arrangements Orders.
 Detailed factsheets and further advice about legal orders are available from Family Rights Group.
 You are strongly advised to seek legal advice before deciding what is best for you.

 In some circumstances, financial support for the child you are bringing up may be available from the local authority if you obtain a legal order.
 It is usually best to talk to the local authority about what financial and other support may be available to you before the order is made, as you may find it harder to access support later on.
 We also advise you to seek legal advice about this.

 If the child is placed with you by social services, then unless you agree with them when they place the child with you that it is to be a private arrangement, you may be entitled to be assessed as a foster carer and receive a fostering allowance.
 This is a complicated area of law and practice is variable.
 Contact Family Rights Group for further advice.

 Further information about legal orders and support for kinship carers can be found in our Kinship Care Guide, which can be downloaded here.
 Note that Residence Orders (chapter 5) have been replaced by Child Arrangements Orders.
 See our factsheet below for further information.

 Legal proceedings can be expensive.
 However, the local authority may be able to help you with the cost.
 You may be entitled to legal aid if your income and capital are low enough, although from April 2013 certain cases no longer qualfiy for legal aid.